—- Eyewitness account —-

 Second hurdle

-Feeling futile and witless, I signaled a time-out.
+Fear of approaching a dead end, I signaled for a time-out.
 Not all my social deposit was cashed out just yet.
-My pre-text? we needed extra fuel should our aimless itinerary take us down the Mekong.
-Actually, it’s more for me to stop and say goodbye.
-Emptying his jerry can, my type-C personality friend, rarely spoke but this time, made small talks: “Where are you heading!”
+I still had an ace in the hole.
+My pre-text? we needed extra fuel should our aimless ride lead us down the Mekong region.
+Actually, it’s for me to say goodbye.
+Emptying his jerry can, my type-C personality friend, hardly chit chat, but this time, made small talks: “Where are you heading!”

 I just shrugged.
 Our ambassadors didn’t even know.

 The day before, one of our friends had flown the coop.
 Bewildered and betrayed, Phong and I helplessly watched people loot Thai’s house.
-Consequently, and empathically, I did not want a repeat (just in case).
+Empathically, I did not want a repeat (just in case).
 His father, a local skipper, was well-positioned should they decide to set sail.
-(Years and gold bars behind, he did get to S California.)
+(Years and gold bars later, he did get to S California.)
 His sliding door.

 US EMBASSY

-A few blocks out, we stopped a few blocks from the Embassy where just two days before Phong and I were in line for a Visa application (the adults of my family, per instructions, stay home instead of in line).
-The authority wanted to quelch a possible city-wide panic.
-Yet the atmosphere turned chaotic anyway given sudden influx of Central region refugees in makeshift tents.
+A few blocks out, where just two days earlier, Phong and I were in line for a Visa application (the adults of my family, per superior’s order, stayed home and send us kids out on errand).
+The authority wanted to avoid city-wide panic.
+Yet the atmosphere turned chaotic anyway.
+With a sudden influx of Central region refugees in makeshift tents, press and PR both prepared for the worst e.g. tamarin tree got chopped down to make helipad while generals were hospitalized for exhaustion, people paced back and forth like tigers in a cage.

-Surrounding streets might obey curfew but not in front of the embassy.
-Thousands, mostly young, foreign and native were scaling its steel gate or snaking through its newly re-enforced concertina wires on top
+Surrounding streets might obey curfew but not in front of the Embassy (Saigon always knew where to go, and when e.g. Christmas eve -Noel- gathering in front of Notre Dame Cathedral, with Catholics and non-Catholics alike).
+Thousands, mostly young, foreign and local were scaling and snaking through its newly re-enforced concertina wires atop its already high steel gate.

 According to “Paper Soldiers”, out of resentment, someone in the crowd aimed a Carbine at those guards.
 Luckily, both guns and camera were confiscated.
 No one wanted further panic and bad press.
 Press Attache Office just shrugged: case dismissed!
-Unlike across the ocean where White House Press Secretary was in deep discussions about sending marines to rescue marines, an idea that was shoved under the Oval Office carpet.
+Unlike across the ocean where White House Press Secretary Nessen was in long discussion about sending marines to rescue marines, an idea that was shoved.

 We spotted a familiar face: my second uncle, a chauffeur for some agency.
-Like Burt Reynolds in The Longest Yard, he backed out far enough for an imaginary runway before scaling over people.
-His Hail-Mary hop catapulted him over the 14-foot wall.
-We certainly would not dare to try similar feat, not with 4 kids, a 60-years-old Mom and luggage.
+Like Burt Reynolds in The Longest Yard, he backed out far enough for an imaginary runway before full throttled to scale over people.
+His Hail-Mary hop catapulted him over the 14-foot steel-and-flesh wall.
+We certainly would not dare a similar feat, not with 4 kids, a 60-years-old Mom and meager luggage.

-Not that our luggage was worth showing: (giay to tuy than) mere photocopies of an USAID form letter showing US Embassy logo & letterhead: “Any help that can be rendered to …. the bearer of this letter, will be appreciated” signed by Robert B. Brougham, Acting Training Officer, USAID with my name scribbled in – last of nine. (the way they list surviving relatives seen in obituary).
-In fact, I later read an Obituary of South Vietnam on WSJ printed May 2, 1975.
+Not that our luggage had anything worth showing: (giay to tuy than) with mere photocopies of an USAID form letter showing US Embassy logo & letterhead: “Any help that can be rendered to …. the bearer of this letter, will be appreciated” signed by Robert B. Brougham, Acting Training Officer, USAID with my name scribbled in – last of nine. (the way they often list surviving relatives in obituary).
+In fact, of late, I read an Obituary of South Vietnam on WSJ printed May 2, 1975.

 What could we hope to bring in two minutes.!

 Turned around?
-Not with barbed wires and checkpoints mushrooming behind by the hour.
-Rumors of some down-river option did not help.
+Not with barbed wires and checkpoints growing by the hour.
+Rumors of down-river options did not help.
 Per Tiziano Terzani (Giai Phong), Hwy 4 was blocked, Hwy-1 Newport Bridge saw hot battle and burnt tank like a scene from A Bridge Too Far.

-Sheltered and buffered from the front (150 billion bought us a few decades), I was boxed in.
+Sheltered and buffered from the front (150 billion bought us some time), I was boxed in.
 The Mekong?
 A mystery.
-No power no connection, we were deflated and besieged.
-The whole city was (except for those who printed ready flags to switch side).
+No power no connection.
+Between Northern evacuees in 1954, and Central ones recently, the city could no longer hold.
+Things seemed to bulge and bust from the seams.

-Years of fighting and endless propaganda (farewell address by Thieu and subsequent tearful resignation by President Huong, Five-O-clock Follies the US press detested) reduced to worthless credentials and currency.
-Besides a one-hundred-dollar bill my brother-in-law carefully concealed under the Larousse flap, all we had with us was wads of worthless paper piasters.
+Years of fighting at the front and propaganda over the air (farewell address by Thieu and subsequent tearful resignation by President Huong, or those Five-O-clock Follies the US press detested) reduced to credentials and currency of no use.
+Except for a one-hundred-dollar bill my brother-in-law had concealed inside his Larousse flap, we officially were homeless, stateless and penniless.

-” I’m dreaming of a White Christmas…and …children listened” over the radio as Operation Frequent Wind got underway in 105% heat, rubbing salt on bloody injury.
+” I’m dreaming of a White Christmas…and …children listened”.
+Operation Frequent Wind officially got underway in 105% heat.

-At 3PM, per one report, one of the Embassy’s groundkeepers tied a long rope around his 30 relatives for a hush hush entry at the rear gate.
-Quite a tough call for those on-post Marine sentries who were also charged to burn a million dollars’ worth of cash.
+At 3PM, one of the Embassy’s groundkeepers tied a long rope around his 30 relatives for a hush hush “mercy! -please” at the rear gate.
+Quite a tough call for those on post.
+Those reinforced marine sentries were also charged with burning a million dollars’ worth of cash.

 Lately, I met a Special Forces translator.
 He was abandoned only to make it to Hong Kong years later.
-Apparently, he missed his Rendez-vous (short notice and shortage of drivers – themselves left the job).
+Apparently, he missed his Rendez-vous.

 Third hurdle!

-Back in the car once again, we tailed the convoy.
-Tu Do Street (now Dong Khoi), once bustling with tourists and foreigners was then a ghost town.
+We tailed the convoy.
+Tu Do Street (now Dong Khoi), once bustling with foreign tourists, beggars and bar girls.
 Over the bridge we slid onto a less-wealthy district 4 (only a mile apart, but miles apart).
-At maximum speed, impossible today, the lead bus skidded suddenly then made a sharp left to Pier 5.
-Had my brother failed to floor the over occupied car bumper-to-bumper, we would have been cut off.
+At maximum speed possible only during curfew, the lead bus skidded then made a sharp left turn to Pier 5 dock.
+Had my brother failed to floor the pedal we would have been cut off.

-The boom barrier mercilessly – like a “guillotine” blade in vertical drop, only slow by its counterweight before full stop.
-Those seconds slipped us right through.
-Our “sliding doors”.
-If I had had two heads, one would have rolled – more likely – the romantic twin of that pre-med aspirant, who just a few days earlier, had collected donation in his SPCN Lecture Hall for Central-Region refugees – not knowing himself asking:
+The boom barrier, like a “guillotine” drop, slowed to a stop by its counterweight.
+Those precious seconds allowed us to slip right through our “sliding doors”.
+If I had had two heads, one would have rolled – more likely – that romantic side of a pre-med aspirant, who just a few days before, had collected donation in his SPCN Lecture Hall for Central-Region refugees.

 Fourth hurdle